 That’s one reason to be thinking about it.
 And then the other side of that coin is what I mentioned earlier: there’s $1.5 trillion a year of GDP at stake that we’ll all benefit from if we get this right.
 And so regardless of what moves you to listen and to be curious about this topic, there is a comprehensive set of reasons that I’m confident will push people to action.

 Regaining the trust of Black Americans

 Diane Brady: It’s about trust and it’s about faith that the government has your back.
-Where are we on
+Where are we on that front?

 Shelley Stewart: I think there’s a huge opportunity to rebuild and regain the trust of Black Americans.
 I’ll spare the long history lesson of how that trust was eroded, whether it was what happened with the Freedman’s Bank or what happened with redlining in America with respect to the housing market.